 At a coalmine owned by Geoffrey’s family, Radcliffe uses his invisibility to scare arrogant recently promoted employee Willie (Alan Napier) into revealing that his cousin Richard Cobb (Cedric Hardwicke) is the real killer.
 With his mental state rapidly deteriorating and Scotland Yard’s DI Sampson (Cecil Kellaway) hot on his tail, our invisible fugitive finally gets Cobb to confess before pushing him to his death down a coal car, before heading back to Frank’s lab, where he is giving a life-saving blood transfusion that also gives him back his visibility…

 HG Wells’ Fantastic Out of This World Show!

-1940’s The Invisible Man Returns was the first of four sequels to James Whales’ 1933 classic based on HG Wells’ original story, and features a 29-year-old Vincent Price in his first starring role.
+1940’s The Invisible Man Returns was the first of four sequels to James Whales’ 1933 classic based on HG Wells’ original story, and features a 29-year-old Vincent Price, who gets second billing behind Sir Cedric Hardwicke.
 It was releases in the US on 12 January 1940 and re-released on 1 December 1947.

 Despite its modest $270,000 budget, Universal’s sequel is a classy affair, boasting some fine monochrome cinematography from Milton Krasner (who’d gone on to win an Oscar for 1954’s Three Coins in the Fountain), a lush romantic Salter and Skinner score, and John P Fulton’s inventive Oscar-nominated special effects that actually surpass the groundbreaking effects he created in the original.
 The highlights include eyes that see inside of a bandaged head, Price putting on the clothes of a scarecrow, and invisible guinea pigs scampering about their cage wearing leather harnesses.